OlegDemk/stm32F401CCU_NTF24L01_RX_TX_Sleep/README.md

-The project base on STM32F401CCU microcontroller and NRF24L01 radion module.
+The project base on STM32F401CCU microcontroller and NRF24L01 radio module.
 Project was create on STM32 Cube IDE.
 The RX project: TR all time listen TX modules(up to 6), mark from witch PIPE was(from what TX module data transmeeted), and transmeet reseived data into UART.

 The TX project: Transmeet this data: (32 bytes/one packet)